-When loading additional items in the boat, be sure to maintain even side-to-side weight distribution and proper tongue weight.
-The total weight of the boat, trailer and its contents must never exceed the total weight rating of the trailer (Gross Vehicle Weight Rating, or "GVWR").
+Towing stability also depends on keeping the center of gravity as low as possible.
+Load heavy items on the floor and over the axles.
+When loading additional items, be sure to maintain even side-to-side weight distribution and proper tongue weight.
+The total weight of the trailer and its contents must never exceed the total weight rating of the trailer (Gross Vehicle Weight Rating, or "GVWR").

 Do not transport people, containers of hazardous substances, or flammable liquids.
-The exception is fuel in the tank of the boat being hauled.
+The exception is fuel in the tank of vehicles or equipment being hauled.